ILLGrenoble/cameo/doc/Installation.md

 ### ZeroMQ

-Download the installer from the [page] (http://zeromq.org/distro:microsoft-windows)
+Download the installer from the [page] (http://zeromq.org/distro:microsoft-windows).

 ### Protocol Buffers

 Download the compiler pre-built 2.6.1.
-Change the path so that protoc is accessible from the command line
+Change the path so that protoc is accessible from the command line.
-Compile Protocol Buffers 2.6.1 with VS 2015
+Compile Protocol Buffers 2.6.1 with VS 2015.
 * Compile the projects in vsprojects (implies their migration)
-* Add _SILENCE_STDEXT_HASH_DEPRECATION_WARNINGS in preprocessor definitions
+* Add _SILENCE_STDEXT_HASH_DEPRECATION_WARNINGS in preprocessor definitions.
 Install Boost 1.59 with the installer.

 Notes: